 Preface: At the time of this writing, there is a healthy debate raging among the populous of the Great State of Utah about the merits and evils of the Cannabis Sativa plant.
 With 25 states and the District of Columbia legalizing medical marijuana and another 17 states legalizing products high in CBD and low in THC (more on that distinction in a moment), it is a debate that has affected most of America over the past 22 years since California first made medical marijuana legal.

-My intention in this post is NOT to weigh in on the politics of this plant, but rather what we know and don’t know about it’s biological effects.
-This topic is very huge and therefore I will be focusing mainly on the effects of one of the two primary phytochemicals found in the cannabis plant called CBD.
+My intention in this post is NOT to weigh in on the politics of this plant but rather on what we know and don’t know about its biological effects.
+This topic is huge, so I will focus mainly on the effects of one of the two primary phytochemicals found in the cannabis plant called CBD.

 A Brief History of Cannabis

 It is first helpful to understand that over the years, cultivators of cannabis have really created 2 subspecies of the plant.
 They are grown in very different ways and for very different purposes.
 The first variety is called Hemp.
-When the plant is grown outside as an agricultural crop, the majority of the crop is “male” with no flowering buds at any stage in their life cycle.
-Over centuries, growers have selectively created a product that is a fast growing, tall, fibrous plant that is relatively high in a compound called cannabidiol or CBD and very low in THC content (less than 0.3%).
+When the plant is grown outside as an agricultural crop, the majority of the crop is “male” with no flowering buds at any stage in its life cycle.
+Over centuries, growers have selectively created a product that is a fast-growing, tall, fibrous plant that is relatively high in a compound called cannabidiol or CBD and very low in THC content (less than 0.3%).
 There is no debate about the usefulness of hemp as a textile.
-It is grown around the world for a variety of uses including rope, clothes, textiles and building materials.
-It is a multi-billion dollar industry and is one of the largest cash crops in the world.
+It is grown worldwide for various uses, including rope, clothes, textiles, and building materials.
+It is a multi-billion dollar industry and one of the world’s largest cash crops.

-Marijuana on the other hand is grown indoors in vastly different conditions that control for light, humidity, temperature in order to produce a smaller plant that maximizes the amount of psychoactive compounds called tetrahydrocannabinol or THC in relation to the amount of CBD.
-THC is the compound that gives marijuana users a feeling of euphoria or “high”.
-Interestingly enough, the levels of CBD in the plant also have an ability to counteract and balance the effects of THC to a degree.
+Marijuana, on the other hand, is grown indoors in vastly different conditions that control for light, humidity, and temperature in order to produce a smaller plant that maximizes the amount of psychoactive compounds called tetrahydrocannabinol or THC in relation to the amount of CBD.
+THC is the compound that gives marijuana users a feeling of euphoria or “high.”
+Interestingly enough, the levels of CBD in the plant also have the ability to counteract and balance the effects of THC to a degree.
 Too much THC can easily cause anxiety and paranoia in a person.
-There are a myriad of medical uses that have been reported over the centuries for the use of THC and this is what the medical marijuana debate is all about.
+There are a myriad of medical uses that have been reported over the centuries for the use of THC, and this is what the medical marijuana debate is all about.
 (Full disclosure: I have personal experience with patients who are utilizing marijuana with great benefit for very serious health conditions and therefore largely encourage more research on its potential use in medicine.)

 Hemp Derived CBD

-What many people don’t realize is that arguably the most powerful phytochemical in the cannabis plant can be derived solely from the hemp plant, thereby avoiding completely the potential issues with the psychoactive nature of marijuana and its potential negative impact on society.
+Many people don’t realize that arguably the most powerful phytochemical in the cannabis plant can be derived solely from the hemp plant, thereby completely avoiding the potential issues with the psychoactive nature of marijuana and its potential negative impact on society.

-Due to the fact that cannabis is a Schedule 1 drug in the United States, serious medical research on the effect of CBD in humans is in its infancy.
-The majority of studies have been done in the laboratory in animal models and cell cultures at this point and that is important to understand.
-That being said, the information published to date is very encouraging on a wide array of health issues such as:
+Due to the fact that cannabis is a Schedule 1 drug in the United States, serious medical research on the effect of CBD on humans is in its infancy.
+Most studies have been done in the laboratory in animal models and cell cultures at this point, which is important to understand.
+That being said, the information published to date is very encouraging on a wide array of health issues, such as:

 - Loss of apatite